GoldenholzLab/patientSimulator/README.md

 param_expl_wrap.sh

-    This is a shell wrapper script for submitting the param_expl.py script as batch job to the Harvard Medical School O2 computing cluster.
+    This is a shell wrapper script for submitting the param_expl.py script as a batch job to the Harvard Medical School O2 computing cluster.

 param_expl_wrap_coordinator.sh